Filed under: Performance

 It’s a well-established method for fitness-oriented goals—to lift a certain weight, cycle a century, or run a marathon in a certain amount of time—and it works equally well in other areas of life.
 Maybe you want to reach a specific rank at your job or finish college by a certain date.
 Goals aren’t just for dreaming big; they’re for achieving.

 - think through exactly what you’re aiming for;

-- determine if the goal is a good fit for you;
+- determine if this goal is a good fit for you;

-- measure and monitor your success;
+- measure and track your progress;

-- break down the overall goal into chunks.
+- break down the end goal into manageable steps.

 Feeling stuck in your workout routine?
 Periodization is a training method that can help you overcome the plateau and boredom from doing the same workout repeatedly.
 For example, if you follow the same lifting routine for too long, your body will eventually adapt to the stresses of training, and you’ll see little or no improvement in performance.
 Following a workout routine for “too long” depends on factors such as your age, training program, duration, intensity, and recovery.
 In order to see improvement, researchers suggest adding a periodization plan to your workout.
 Periodization works by changing different variables of a fitness routine (such as the amount of weight, number of repetitions or sets, or intensity) every 1–6 weeks.
 Changing components of your workout forces your body to constantly try to overcome the new stresses and encourages continual growth and increased performance.

 Creating a periodization plan also reduces your risk of overtraining.
 Consult a certified trainer to design a program that can help you overcome any workout plateaus, or check out the Navy Operational Fitness and Fueling System (NOFFS) strength and endurance training series.